Zumiao station

-Zumiao Station (祖庙站 (Ancestral Temple Station)), is a metro station on Guangfo Line (FMetro Line 1), which will be the future interchange station between Guangfo Line (FMetro Line 1) and FMetro Line 5.
+Zumiao Station (祖庙站 (Ancestral Temple Station)), is a metro station on Guangfo Line (FMetro Line 1), which will be the future interchange station between Guangfo Line and FMetro Line 5.
 It is located under Jianxin Road (建新路) east of its junction with Zumiao Road (祖庙路) in the Chancheng District of Foshan, near the Foshan Ancestral Temple.
 The station lies in the central business district of Foshan old city and was completed on 3 November 2010.